open/close all folders

 - In Puzzle Pirates, the player can get a "familiar" pet that perches on the player character's shoulder.
 Originally they were all parrots or monkeys, but later updates to the game have added octopuses and seahorses (which nonetheless like a shoulder perch) and serpents (which go the Feather Boa Constrictor route).

-- The Medic in Team Fortress 2 can equip his pet dove Archimedes like this, for the low, low price of $12.99!
+- The Medic can equip his pet dove Archimedes like this, for the low, low price of $12.99!
 It even mirrors his facial expressions.
 Also, if he's on RED team, it's covered in blood.
 Cute, huh?

-- Blackwing, Vaarsuvius' raven familiar from The Order of the Stick, has started riding of V's shoulder once the wizard stopped acknowledging the bird's existence only when s/he remembered about him.
+- Blackwing, Vaarsuvius' raven familiar from The Order of the Stick, has started riding of V's shoulder once the wizard started acknowledging the bird's existence consistently.
 This can sometimes look weird, since stick figures in this comic have heads bigger than their shoulders are wide.

 - Bun-Bun and Kiki of Sluggy Freelance regularly rides some shoulders.
 Kiki is just a cute Weasel Mascot, but for Bun-Bun... it isn't like anybody would dare saying "no" to the little bunny psychopath.